 Mandamus Councillors Forced to Resign

 When the crowd learned the rumors were false, the situation calmed down.
-However, the crowd turned its attention towards some members of the Mandamus Council.
+However, the crowd turned its attention toward some members of the Mandamus Council.
 Several were forced to resign, including Samuel Danforth, Joseph Lee, and Lieutenant Governor Thomas Oliver.
 Despite the threat of violence, the crowd eventually dispersed.

-Aftermath of the Powder Alarm
+The Effects of the Massachusetts Powder Alarm

 Gage Fortifies Boston Neck and Sends for Reinforcements